Deadlines for ARCHIP (OUTGOING) students:

 ARCHIP's Erasmus Charter for Higher Education (ECHE) and Erasmus Policy Statement (EPS):

-Architectural Institute in Prague (ARCHIP) is the only central European college of architecture to offer both Bachelor’s and Master’s degree programmes in English.
+Architectural Institute in Prague (ARCHIP) is an English-speaking international school of architecture.
 The proportion of non-Czechs among ARCHIP students is more than 90% – a high level of internationalization is thus a long-term objective for us.
-It is also something that we take pride in.
+It is also something that we bear pride in.

-As we find ourselves in an increasingly globalized world, internationalization as well as the ability to appear as an attractive partner for other higher education bodies from abroad, have become key criteria of quality.
+As we find ourselves in an increasingly globalized world, internationalization and ability to be an attractive partner for other higher education bodies from abroad, have also become one of the key criteria of quality.
 We realize that and do our best to promote international cooperation with other schools bearing similar values.
 The Erasmus+ programme for higher education is an integral part of this effort.
 We appreciate the programme opportunities greatly and value the overall emphasis that the European Union puts on higher education.

 There are three levels of internationalization that ARCHIP pursues vigorously: